|London skyline from Coq d argent|

 |Coq d argent feast|

 Diran had to run off to work, so we rushed towards the end a bit.
 Our host, the very friendly and helpful Adina (restaurant’s assistant manager ) arranged a tasty pre dessert of plum, caramelised pear and spicy short bread for our table.
 I wish I had more time to try out some of their desserts and other dishes on the menu.
-This was a very good restaurant and am pretty much looking forward to visiting again.
+I had a great time at this French restaurant with a roof top garden.